jtishey/jnpr_xml_convert/README.txt

 relationships being a little funky made it difficult.
 As it stands, parsing as text is not a great solution either.

-The coding is pretty awful and has many workarounds, so don't expect great things.

-(Feel free to make it better)